christiancho/domanip.js/README.md

 ## Getting Started

-Download `scripts/domanip.js` and include it in your HTML files.
-Alternatively, download the original files `lib/dom_node_collection.js` and `lib/main.js` and use `webpack` to compile the files.
+Download the original files `lib/dom_node_collection.js` and `lib/main.js` and use `webpack` to compile the files.
 The file will be successfully loaded if the console in the browser reads `DOM content loaded!`.
 You can remove this output on line 58 of `lib/main.js`.

 ### Loading Demo